Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 12:02

 You put the bottle in between your feet.
-You don’t squeeze it because everyone wants a hole [phonetic] leader.
-Right?
-Even, if the army leader [phonetic], they want it right through, to the top.
-So, when you squeeze it with the feet, there will a mess on the floor.
-So, you usually have somebody very careful.
+You don’t squeeze it because everyone wants a whole litre.
+They want it right filled, to the top.
+So, when you squeeze it with the feet, splash, there’s a mess on the floor.
+So, you have to be very careful.
 Another tip is to do vegetables or ham packet or something right.
 Now, how would you get it done with one hand?
 Come on.

 Chantelle Ellem 12:46